vuducle/ts-mui-nextjs-starter/content/pages/index.md

     title: Vu Duc Le
     subtitle: Undergraduate Student
     text: >
-      I am Vu Duc Le, a passionate individual deeply immersed in the world of web development and design.
+      A passionate individual deeply immersed in the world of web development and design.
 My journey began with an apprenticeship at the agency wwwe GmbH, where I specialized in Frontend and Web Design.

       Here, I had the contributing to a range of diverse projects, allowing me